doncato/freemind-api/README.md

 ## Endpoints
 ### Existing
+- `/xml/priority/highest` To get only the nodes which have the highest priority among the document
+- `/xml/priority/{priority}` To get only nodes which priority is higher (lower numerical value) or equal to the provided priority.
-- `/xml/filter/NAME/VALUE` To only get nodes which have subnodes called NAME whose value equals VALUE (not case sensitive)
+- `/xml/filter/{name}/{value}` To only get nodes which have subnodes called NAME whose value equals VALUE (not case sensitive)
 - `/xml/get_by_id/{id}` To fetch a partial XML document specifed by it's id
 - `/xml/fetch` To fetch the whole XML document.
 - `/xml/update` To update the whole XML document.